 Most leaf address loads cannot be captured by SVP, whereas an AVD predictor can capture those with constant AVD patterns.
-The benchmark health has many AVD-predictable leaf address loads, an example of which was shown in Figure 5.
+The benchmark health has many AVD-predictable leaf address loads, an example of which is described in detail in [28].
 The traversal address loads in health are irregular and therefore cannot be captured by either SVP or AVD.
 Hence, AVD prediction provides significant performance improvement in health whereas SVP does not.
+We found that benchmarks mst, perimeter, and tsp also have many leaf address loads that can be captured with an AVD predictor but not with SVP.